ArturoGuerra/tns-csi/KIND.md

    # From a pod in the cluster
    kubectl run -it --rm debug --image=alpine --restart=Never -- sh
    apk add nfs-utils
-   showmount -e 10.10.20.100  # Replace with your TrueNAS IP
+   showmount -e YOUR-TRUENAS-IP  # Replace with your TrueNAS IP
    ```

 3. **Check TrueNAS NFS service:**